zonika/gucci/README.md

 # Preview

-I wanted to put a live preview on codepen but I don't have a premium account and codepen is smart enough to block iFrames with outside sources and only premium accounts can upload assets so I'll leave you with this gif I made of the page live.
+I wanted to put a live preview on codepen but I don't have a premium account and codepen is smart enough to block iFrames with outside sources and only premium accounts can upload assets so I'll leave you with this shitty gif I made of the page live.

 ![Gucci Preview](preview.gif)